 When you visit Hope for Elephants, you will encounter a herd of elephants doing what comes naturally — walking in the forest and grassland, foraging, playing in the mud and river, and socializing — a rewarding experience that takes into account the well-being of elephants.
 Between activities, a delicious vegetarian buffet lunch is served overlooking the valley with a panorama that takes in a stream, farmland, and surrounding jungle.
 The elephants at this project are all females retired from elephant riding and performing.
 They have formed strong friendships thanks to being able to relax and socialize as a herd.
 Guests to this sanctuary will spend time with a happy herd of elephants who are relishing their life free of the saddle.

-Observe relaxed elephants playing together and expressing their natural instincts as social animals
+Observe a relaxed herd of elephants interacting, playing together and expressing their natural instincts as social animals

 Walk with Elephants

 Number of Elephants: 4

 Tour Type: Full Day Visit

 Age Suitability: Adults & Children 2+

 * Minimum of 4 people required for this tour to proceed

 Adults & Children 12 +: 2,500 Thai Baht

 Children Aged 2-11 years old: 1,250 Thai Baht